 My love for animals sparked at an early age.
 By 12 years old, I had already learned to rehabilitate injured wildlife and volunteered at the local animal rescue.
 Since then I have worked with a variety of pet species, both domesticated and exotic.
 My educational and career paths depict this passion for animals.
 I obtained a degree with honors in Biology and Biology Education within my home state of North Carolina.
 The degree provided a strong scientific background and solid foundation from which to build.
 Subsequently, I obtained a second degree at Oregon State University in Fisheries and Wildlife Sciences, magna cum laude.
 There I specialized in large mammal ecology and conservation biology.
 I spent hundreds of hours researching Yellowstone’s gray wolf packs, the controversial red wolf, the near-extinct vaquita porpoise, and elusive okapi.
 Currently, I am pursuing a Master of Natural Resources degree with emphasis in Geographic Information Science.
 In recent years, my experience at less conventional rehab and conservation centers granted me the opportunity to care for large carnivores and primates.
 I am fortunate to have worked with some of the rarest and most endangered animals on the planet including Timbavati lions, golden tabby Bengal tigers, and Syrian brown bears, as well as primates like baboons and black-crested gibbons.

 I grew up loving dogs and even as a child do not remember a time without atleast one running around the house.
-We owned many bully breeds throughout my childhood, most notable were a pair of American bulldogs.
+We owned many bully breeds throughout my childhood, most notably a pair of American bulldogs.
 Their loyal and friendly nature were the epitome of what I still observe in bully breeds today.
 My grandfather devoted himself to weimaraners for many years, exhibiting and breeding in Germany until moving back to the states.
 Similarly, my mother and her siblings always favored this large hunting breed.
 But, even though I have owned a couple myself, I am incomplete without a bully causing mischief in my life.